chebfun/chebsite/docs/functions/chebfun2/qr.md

 ---
-title: """qr"""
+title: "qr"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """qr"""
+function_name: "qr"
-snippet: """Orthogonal-triangular decomposition of a chebfun2."""
+snippet: "Orthogonal-triangular decomposition of a chebfun2."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- QR Orthogonal-triangular decomposition of a chebfun2.
+<pre class="help-text"> QR Orthogonal-triangular decomposition of a chebfun2.

   [Q, R] = QR( F ), where F is a chebfun2, produces an unitary column quasimatrix Q and a upper-triangular row quasimatrix R so that F = Q * R. This